11 Mary, however, kept

 8 but last of all he appeared also to me as if to one born prematurely (1 Corinthians 15).

-The 6 appearances of the Gospels and Acts 1 are in 1 to 1 correspondence with the 6 comings of the Christ starting with his baptism, as follows:
+There may be a correspondence between 7 appearances of the Gospels and Acts 1 and the 7 comings of the Christ starting with his baptism, as follows:

 18 This very man, therefore,